 No matter how small or large, be sure to over-deliver on your first three assignments.
 Communicate with your channel network.
 Remember, you are the new guy—so keep their anxiety low by keeping all necessary parties in the loop.

 The Next Sixty Days of Being a Channel Manager

 After your first month of onboarding and learning the product, it’s time to dive even deeper.
 When working in channel management, it’s important to review past revenue goals within assigned accounts.
 Create and study market focus, competitive, and S.W.O.T. analysis.

-Over the span of your first three months, work diligently to establish relationships with stakeholders that will impact your future.
+Over the span of your first three months in the channel manager role, work diligently to establish relationships with stakeholders that will impact your future.
 Start to develop new relationships and contacts within new and house accounts.
 As you delve deeper into managerial responsibilities, it’s up to you to identify key decision-makers you need to meet with to continue a seamless integration.

 As you begin to manage your channel, it’s important to prepare partner meetings for intros with management and account managers to leverage complete account coverage.
 Meet with your new team to establish expectations and plan and review weekly and biweekly requirements.

 The Next Ninety Days of Being a Channel Manager

 By now, you should have at least some understanding of the 90-day opportunities already in the pipeline—and set your own personal expectations.
 Continue to close opportunities in your pipeline and continue to pursue your own new business activities.
 Increase your level of contact within accounts and understand exactly how to interface with your channel.